BERKELEY

 "I'm very proud of the advocacy I've done, being able to do things that

 change the direction of people's lives," she said.
-"I work really hard, and
+"I work really

 I've been very lucky because I guess people like what I'm doing."